adriandgr/getmicah.github.io/me/index.md

 layout: about
 ---

-Hello, my name is Micah Cowell.
-I am a self proclaimed web developer who likes the internet, hip hop, and fancy yo-yos.
+Hello world.
+I'm a web-developer-in-training / artist.

 # What do you do?
-I make website and stuff.
-All the code I write is on my [Github](https://github.com/getmicah).
+I like to learn different web technologies.
+I'm on [Github](https://github.com/adriandgr).

 # What programming languages do you use?
-When making websites I like using Javascript and Sass.
-I also like Python and making linux scripts.
+When making static sites I like to use [Jekyll](https://jekyllrb.com/).
+I have a strong interest in data-driven dynamic websites.
+I recently started learning Javascript and [Express](https://expressjs.com/).
+I've encountered Python, Java, and Objective C along my code adventures.